subhechhagautam/flagForge/README.md

 ## License

-Flag Forge is licensed under the MIT License.
+Flag Forge is licensed under the GPL-3.0 License.
 See the `LICENSE` file for more details.

 ---